Moeinh77/Kaggle-House-Prices-Advanced-Regression-Techniques/README.md

 # Ames-housing-data-ML

-The prediction for price of the houses in Ames housing data set has been modeled with this four models:
+he notebook consists of the predictions for house prices in Ames housing data set modeled by:
 LinearRegression, RidgeCV, LassoCV, ElasticNetCV.

-The result of predictions with this models using all the features(engineered features that imade) or only k features selected by SelectKBest of scikit learn libray are also has been compared .
+Result of predictions with this models has been tested with using all the features(engineered features that imade) or only k features selected by SelectKBest of scikit learn libray.

 about models used in this notebook https://www.youtube.com/watch?v=1dKRdX9bfIo